Dog Training for New Parents

 While dogs are typically wonderful with children, the major changes a new baby can bring could cause great confusion and anxiety for a dog, potentially leading to problematic behaviors.
 This one of the last things a parent has to worry about while taking care of a baby.

-Baltimore dog trainer, Tom Coaker, wants to ease your family’s minds by offering the Cribs and Canines training program.
-Using reward-based methods, Tom will not only teach your dog how to behave properly for the new family member, but also show you how to effectively create a consistent structure that your dog can succeed in, both before and after the baby comes home.
+We are going to ease your family’s minds by offering the Cribs and Canines training program.
+Using reward-based methods, we will not only teach your dog how to behave properly for the new family member, but also show you how to effectively create a consistent structure that your dog can succeed in, both before and after the baby comes home.
 Below are a few key features that are included in the Cribs and Canines program:

 - Building a basic foundation of obedience and recall for the dog, instilling good manners and eliminating any problematic behavior, such as inappropriate play, destructive behavior, poor response to commands, territorial aggression/guarding, and so on.